serlesen/backend-social-network/README.md

 execution to create the coverage report.
 At the end of the test phases, jacoco will run another step to generate the reports for both the unit and integration tests separatly.

+## Chapter 10

+In this tenth video, I show how to write logs in the application and how to configure a logger.
+I will show two loggers (logback and log4j2) and an interface (slf4j).
+Using an logging interface I don't need to change the code when changing the logging engine.

+In the code, I show the different logging levels and how to print variables in an optimal way.

+For the configuration, I show for both loggers the different layout to reach a similar result.
+I also show how to print to a file and to the console at the same time.